MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 # Publishing Cortana skills

 >[!NOTE]
-> This article describes the three deployment groups in Cortana and how to publish a Cortana skill.
-You should create a Cortana skill before proceeding.
+> This article describes how to publish a Cortana skill.
+You should already have created a skill before proceeding.
 >
-> If you have never created a Cortana skill and need to get started, visit the [Create your first skill](./get-started.md) page.
+> If you haven't created one yet, visit the [Create your first skill](./get-started.md) page.

 Deploy your Cortana skill to each of the three deployment groups.
 * [Default Settings](#default-settings)